Thydren/Lecture-CISB-1/README.md

 # Lecture-CISB-1
-Creating my first GitHub repo and learning about git.
+Creating my first GitHub repo and learning about git!